JonMrowczynski/CSC213Project1/README.md

 ### 🔧 **Step 1: Implement `UniqueHands.java`**

-You will now implement the `UniqueHands` class, which simulates drawing random hands from a deck and measures how long it takes to see every possible hand.
+You will now implement the `UniqueHands` `class`, which simulates drawing random hands from a deck and measures how long it takes to see every possible hand.
 This class must:

 1. Runs 5 **trials** for different combinations of **deck sizes (24, 28)** and **hand sizes (6, 7)**.